irisnet-ai/python-api-client/docs/AICheckOperationsApi.md

 # **check_poa_document**
 > CheckResult check_poa_document(config_id, poa_check_request_data)

-Perform an proof of address check with the AI.
+Perform a proof of address check with the AI.

 The response (_CheckResult_ schema) containing only the checkId and possibly ApiNotices is returned immediately after the request.
 The actual body (_CheckResult_ schema) is sent to the _callbackUrl_ after the AI has finished processing.